rje42/research-group-website/content/authors/jake_fawkes/_index.md

 first_name: Jake
 email: "jake.fawkes@st-hughs.ox.ac.uk"
 ---
-Jake Fawkes is a third-year DPhil student, who research focuses on kernel methods for causal inference, and causal fairness.
+Jake Fawkes is a third year PhD student, researching under the co-supervision of Dino Sejdinovic.
+His primary focus lies at the intersection of causality and machine learning.
+This involves applications of causal inference within fair machine, using machine learning to measure and estimate causal effects, and improving the performance and robustness of predictive models by incorporating causality.